Here are ways for you to get involved in congregational life:

 Racial Justice work at UUCFW

 Motivated by GA and current events, the Advocates for Racial Justice group meets regularly to do the personal work of understanding white privilege, the community work of understanding and dismantling systemic racism, and the broader work of developing relationships with minoritized communities in our area.
 Past projects and areas of interest include taking trips to learn more about Black history and the African-American community, supporting local organizations with fundraisers and personal participation, working on voter registration and getting out the vote among under-represented populations, and working with a grant from the UUA for a social media campaign to encourage young Black voters.
-Advocates are currently working on developing a joint outreach with the Fort Wayne A. Philip Randolph Institute called Friends First.
-Advocates for Racial Justice meets the first Sunday of the month at noon, and the third Wednesday of the month at 7 p.m.
-For more information, contact Rebecca Reeder.
+Advocates are currently developing a joint outreach with the Fort Wayne A. Philip Randolph Institute called Friends First.
+For more information, contact racialjustice@uufortwayne.org.

 Advocates for Environmental Justice